TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 **Note**: Up to 24 string arguments may be used in one command.
 The limitations on what arguments are permitted are as follows:

 1. Each string argument in the list of words cannot contain white space and each argument must have no more than MAX_ARGLEN bytes (see Note and Caution below).
 2. Each string argument cannot contain the hash character (#) anywhere in it - as soon as a hash character is encountered the word will be truncated to that point and any characters or words after the hash will be ignored.
-You can add hash characters to a string if you need to by using the add_var command with the Hache system variable or the cat_char command with an argument of value 35.
+You can add hash characters to a string if you need to by using the add_var command with the Hash system variable or the cat_char command with an argument of value 35.
 3. Only one plain space character (ASCII value 32) will be printed between each string argument - multiple spaces are ignored.
 You can add more spaces to a string if you need to using the separate add_var command with the Space system variable or the add_var command with an argument of value 32.
 4. If any of the string arguments are the names of user-defined or system variables they will be added verbatim without conversion to their current value.
 Use the set_var or add_var commands if you need that functionality.
 5. Standard formatting / control / escape characters like 'n' will be printed verbatim and will not have their intended special effect.